drasi-project/docs/docs/content/concepts/overview/_index.md

 ---
 type: "docs"
-title: "Overview"
+title: "Why Drasi?"
-linkTitle: "Overview"
+linkTitle: "Why Drasi?"
-weight: 20
+weight: 10
 description: >
-    Old getting started page
+    Why use Drasi?
 ---

 ## Introduction
-Drasi is a [Data Change Processing](/reference/glossary/#data-change-processing) platform that makes it easier to build dynamic solutions that detect and react to data changes that occur in **existing** databases and software systems (i.e. not only new systems built using Drasi).
+Drasi is a Data Change Processing platform that makes it easier to build dynamic solutions that detect and react to data changes that occur in **existing** databases and software systems (i.e. not only new systems built using Drasi).
 Drasi's change detection capabilities go beyond simply reporting add, update, and delete operations, as you would typically get from database transaction/change logs and message-based change notification solutions.
 Instead, Drasi's low-code query-based approach enables you to write rich graph queries through which you can express sophisticated rules describing the types of changes you want to detect and the data you want to distribute about those changes to downstream systems.

 Here are some examples of scenarios where Drasi's functionality can be applied to existing systems to detect and react to changing data:
 - Observing data from building sensors and automatically adjusting HVAC settings to maintain a comfortable environment for building occupants.